MrRobinOfficial/Guide-UnrealEngine/sections/common_issues.md

 [Scope](<https://en.wikipedia.org/wiki/Scope_(computer_science)>) refers to the region of code, where a variable is accessible.
 In C++, a scope is defined by <kbd>{</kbd> and <kbd>}</kbd> ([curly brackets](https://en.wikipedia.org/wiki/Indentation_style#C/C++_styles)).

+##### Local scope

-1. **Local scope**: A variable is in the local scope, if it's declared inside a function or a class.
+A variable is in the local scope, if it's declared inside a function or a class.
 The variable is only accessible inside that function or class, and not outside of it.

 For an example: